Updated COVID-19 Arrangements – 15 October, 2021

 What we’re doing to keep you safe

 A week in advance of your appointment we will send you an SMS asking you to phone our Call Centre for Telehealth.
 Your call will be answered by a member of our clinical staff and calls will be triaged to ensure that patients with the most need are prioritised.
-We’ve taken these measures to protect your safety and you can be assured that providing you with the very best care we can remains our priority.
+We have taken the necessary measures to ensure these appointments are secure and cannot be accessed by anyone other than you and your clinician.

 The telephone number for the Call Centre is (02) 8514 1221 and it is open from 9.30am to 3.30pm.